jeffpk62/speech-to-text-icp/websockets.md

 After it sends the initial `start` message, the client can begin sending audio data to the service.
 The client does not need to wait for the service to respond to the `start` message with the `listening` message.
 The service returns the results of the transcription asynchronously in the same format as it returns results for the HTTP API.

 The client must send the audio as binary data.
 The client can stream a maximum of 100 MB of audio data with a single utterance (per `send` request).
+It must send at least 100 bytes of audio for any request.
 The client can send multiple utterances over a single WebSocket connection.

 The WebSocket interface imposes a maximum frame size of 4 MB.
 The client can set the maximum frame size to less than 4 MB.
 If it is not practical to set the frame size, the client can set the maximum message size to less than 4 MB and send the audio data as a sequence of messages.